 This sturdy looking case measures 18 x 16.3 x 13.1 inches and weighs 16.31 Pounds.

 The Corsair Carbide Air 540 comes in a dark black design with a chassis made mostly of plastic and some steel here and there.
 You get an oversized flush-mount window that all allows you flaunt your costly components to your friends.
 Also on the front side is a mount for two 5.25” drives.

 On the side, the panel shows the multiple fan mounting points of this case.
-There’s a pretty huge mesh atop the case.
+There’s a pretty large mesh atop the case.
 The I/O panel is also visible, displaying two USB 3.0 ports and a jack for Mic/Headphones.
-If you take out the thumbscrews you’ll easily access the dust filters.
+If you take out the thumbscrews, you’ll easily access the dust filters.

 The Carbide Air 540 sits pretty on rubber feet to prevent vibration and minimize noise.

-The internal design of the Carbide Air 540 has dual chambers which help the case provide cooler air to the motherboard and GPU in it.
-There are eight PCI slots in the case which allows you to install as much as four graphics cards.
+The internal design of the Carbide Air 540 has dual chambers that help the case provide cooler air to the motherboard and GPU inside it.
+There are eight PCI slots in the case which allow you to install as much as four graphics cards.
 Those cards can be firmly held with a thumbscrew.